pei886/tp/docs/DeveloperGuide.md

     2. Test case: `project add d/No name provided`<br>
        Expected: No project is added.
 Error message shown indicating that the name field is required.
 Status bar remains unchanged.

-### Viewing a project
+### Adding a remark to person

-1. Viewing a project when projects are being shown
+1. Adding a remark when person is being shown

+    1. Test case: `remark 1 u/Call him`<br>
+       Expected: A new remark tag labeled "Call him" is attached to the first person in the person list.

+    2. Test case: `remark 999 u/Call him`<br>
+       Expected: No remarks are added as index does not exist.

+### Assigning a person to project

+1. Assigning a person to project

+    1. Prerequisites: At least one project (e.g. Clean Beach) exists and one person exists.

-    1. Test case: `project view project/Clean Beach`<br>
+    1. Test case: `project assign 1 project/Clean Beach`<br>
-       Expected: The details of project Clean Beach is shown, including a list of persons associated with it, categorized by different roles.

-    2. Test case: `project view project/Nonexistent`<br>
-       Expected: No project is viewed.
-Message shown indicating that the project with the given name does not exist.
+       Expected: The first person in the persons list is added to the project Clean Beach, with the correct updated status bar

+    2. Test case: `project assign 1 project/Clean Beach`<br>
+       Expected: An error message appears indicating that person is already in the project.

 ### Deleting a person